 Can I Sue for Damages?

 Zantac lawsuits are already underway.
+However, the legal landscape has become more challenging following federal court rulings and multiple defense verdicts.
 To determine if you have a case, you will need to meet with a knowledgeable attorney with experience handling defective drug claims.

 Several steps must be taken to decide if you may be entitled to compensation: